jhumphry/gazetteer_etl/README.md

 ### `gazetteer_schema.py`

-This program can create or recreate the schemas in a database which can then be used by `gazetteer_extract.py`.
-It can also truncate the tables to clear out all existing data.
-The optional `TABLE` parameter can be used to act only on the tables in one schema, or on one particular table, rather than acting on all the tables it knows about.
+This program can create or recreate the schemas and tables in a database which can then be used by `gazetteer_extract.py`.
+It can also truncate the tables to clear out all existing data, and create suitable indexes on the tables.
+The optional `TABLE` parameter can be used to act only on the tables and index in one schema, or on one particular table, rather than acting on all the tables.

     $ python3 gazetteer_schema.py --help
     usage: gazetteer_schema.py [-h] [--drop-existing] [--dry-run [LOG FILE]] [--database DATABASE] [--user USER]
                                [--password PASSWORD] [--host HOST] [--port PORT]
+                               [--maintenance-work-mem MAINTENANCE_WORK_MEM]
                                ACTION [TABLE]

     Create or modify a PostgreSQL database schema for gazetteer data

     positional arguments:
-      ACTION                Whether to "create", "truncate" or "list" tables TABLE                 The database schema or table to act on, or ALL
+      ACTION                Whether to "create", "truncate", "index" or "list" tables
+      TABLE                 The database schema or table to act on, or ALL

     optional arguments:
       -h, --help            show this help message and exit

     processing options:
-      --drop-existing       Drop existing tables (and any data) before recreating
+      --drop-existing       Drop existing tables or indexes (and any data) before recreating

     database arguments:
       --dry-run [LOG FILE]  Dump commands to a file rather than executing them on